medic/cht-docs/content/en/core/overview/self-hosting-multiple-nodes.md

 ### CouchDB nodes

-On each of these nodes run the join command given to you above.
+On each of these three CouchDB nodes run the join command given to you in step 1 above:

-`docker swarm join --token <very-long-token-value> <main-server-private-ip>:2377`
+    docker swarm join --token <very-long-token-value> <main-server-private-ip>:2377`

 ## Configuration - CHT Core node